Example: [Collected July 2007]

 Please pass this to everyone on your email list so it gets all across the United States.

 Origins: The Hershey Company (or Hershey's, as even it calls itself) is the largest North American chocolate maker.
-The company has annual revenues of nearly $5 billion and employs more than 13,000 people worldwide.
+The company has annual revenues of nearly

 The business was founded by Milton S. Hershey in the 1880s as the Lancaster Caramel Company.
 Its chocolate-making operations were added in 1893 when the candymaker thought to enrobe some of his caramels in chocolate.
 Soon the consumer interest in just chocolate itself became apparent to this